jaypeeZero/mysumo/_myposts/ozeki-and-yokozuna.md

 They both were 13-1 going into the last day and were facing each other.
 Absolute spectacle.

+In case that's not clear, the tournament championship was only winnable by these 2 men on the last day, and their opponents were each other.

 Hoshoryu's tournament was marked by incredible throwing technique, winning 4 out of 5 days in a row with throws.
 {% include youtube.html id="_D-xMEjptms" %}
 {% include youtube.html id="kI5RHQS8Jgs" %}